guglielmino/gamma-scalping/README.md

     end

     A -- "Stock & Option Quotes" --> C
-    C -- "Update Prices" --> D
-    D -- "Price moves > threshold<br/>OR heartbeat" --> H
+    C -- "Update Prices (with spread filtering)" --> D D -- "Price moves > threshold<br/>OR heartbeat" --> H
     H -- "CALCULATE_DELTA" --> E
     D -- "Get Market Data" --> E
-    E -- "Calculated Greeks (Δ, Θ, Γ)" --> I
+    E -- "Calculated Delta (Δ)" --> I
-    I -- "Greeks" --> F
+    I -- "Δ" --> F
     G -- "Get Position State" --> F
-    F -- "Net Δ > threshold" --> J
+    F -- "Net Portfolio Δ > threshold" --> J
-    J -- "Trade Command" --> G
+    J -- "Hedge Trade Command" --> G
     G -- "Submit/Cancel/Close Orders" --> B
     B -- "Trade Fill Updates" --> G
 ```

 ### Key Components

-*   **`options_strategy.py`:** Intelligently screens for and selects the optimal straddle to purchase based on liquidity, time to expiration, and a `abs(theta)/gamma` score to find the most "gamma-cheap" options.
-*   **`market/state.py`:** Subscribes to real-time Alpaca data streams for the stock and options, holding the latest prices and triggering calculations.
+*   **Market Data & State (`market/state.py`):** Subscribes to real-time Alpaca data streams for the stock and its options.
+To avoid acting on illiquid or "bad" quotes, it maintains a moving average of the bid-ask spread and rejects any incoming quote with a spread that's significantly wider than this average.
+*   **The Calculation Core (`engine/delta_engine.py`):** This is where the heavy lifting happens.
+Triggered only when the stock price moves significantly, it uses the industry-standard `QuantLib` library to calculate option Greeks.
-*   **`engine/delta_engine.py`:** Utilizes the industry-standard `QuantLib` library to perform high-precision calculations for option Greeks.
-It specifically uses a binomial tree pricing model (Cox-Ross-Rubinstein), which is necessary for accurately valuing American-style options by accounting for the possibility of early exercise.
+    *   It uses a **binomial tree pricing model** (Cox-Ross-Rubinstein), necessary for accurately valuing American-style options with the potential for early exercise.
-*   **`strategy/hedging_strategy.py`:** The "brain" of the operation.
-It consumes Greeks, calculates the portfolio's net delta, and decides when to send a hedging trade command.
-*   **`portfolio/position_manager.py`:** Manages the portfolio state, executes trades via the Alpaca API, and listens for fill confirmations to robustly track the current position.
+    *   It takes market prices as input and first performs a self-consistency check to **back-solve for implied volatility**.
+It then uses this fresh, real-world volatility to compute the Greeks (Delta, Theta, and Gamma).
+*   **The Decision Maker (`strategy/hedging_strategy.py`):** This component has one job: ingest the calculated delta from a queue and decide if a hedge is necessary.
+It compares the portfolio's net delta to a configurable "dead band" (`HEDGING_DELTA_THRESHOLD`).
+If the delta has strayed too far from neutral, it emits a trade command to rebalance.
+*   **The Executor (`portfolio/position_manager.py`):** This is the execution layer.
+It takes trade commands and handles all interaction with the Alpaca API.
+It contains important logic to manage order submission robustly, ensuring that new orders don't conflict with existing ones (using locks) and correctly handling trades that cross from a long to a short position.

+---

 ## Getting Started